Muqrin bin Abdulaziz: Career

 Muqrin bin Abdulaziz was an air force pilot.
 In 1965, he joined the Royal Saudi Air Force (RSAF).
 He was named commander of the RSAF's 2nd air squadron in 1970.
 He had served in several positions in the RSAF from 1973 to 1977 before being appointed the adjutant to the director of air operations.
 He then was elevated to president of operations and planning for the RSAF.
 He left the RSAF in 1980.

 Governorship

 On 18 March 1980, King Khalid appointed Prince Muqrin as governor of Hail replacing Nasser Al Sheikh in the post, and his tenure lasted until 1999.
 During his tenure Prince Muqrin reformed the local government of Hail with the assistance from the Institute of Public Administration and improved the living conditions of the tribes in the region.
 He also contributed to the agricultural activities of the region.

 On 24 November 1999, Prince Muqrin was appointed governor of Madinah Province as a successor to Abdul Majeed bin Abdulaziz.
 King Fahd ordered him to modernize the city in response to a wave of anti-government and anti-royalty demonstrations during Hajj.
 Prince Muqrin developed the education and health care services offered in remote regions.
-Considered a traditionalist, Prince Muqrin worked to promote traditional values during his appointments as governor.
+As governor, Prince Muqrin was considered a traditionalist.
 He remained in office until October 2005.
 Abdulaziz bin Majid succeeded him as governor of Madinah Province.